Principled model selection for stochastic dynamics

-\textbf{Sparse model selection.} When looking for a model without \emph{a priori} basis, a common technique is to start with a large yet finite library $\mathcal{B}_0$ of $n_0$ potential basis functions, such as polynomials, Fourier modes, exponentials, wavelets, etc. To avoid overfitting and permit model interpretation, such a library must then be reduced to a simpler basis $\mathcal{B}\subset\mathcal{B}_0$ by eliminating most of the functions -- \emph{i.e.} by obtaining a sparse vector of coefficients $\hat{F}_i^{\mathcal{B}_0}$ in the basis $\mathcal{B}_0$.
-This reduction thus consists, in practice, in attempting to identify the simplest model that best captures the data among the $2^{n_0}$ possible combinations of basis functions in the library.
+\textbf{Sparse model selection.} When looking for a model without \emph{a priori} basis, a common technique is to start with a large yet finite library $\mathcal{B}_0$ of $n_0$ potential basis functions (e.g. polynomials, Fourier modes, etc).
+To avoid overfitting and enhance interpretability, such a library must then be reduced to a simpler basis $\mathcal{B}\subset\mathcal{B}_0$ by eliminating most of the functions.
+This reduction thus consists, in practice, in attempting to identify a simple, sparse model that best captures the data among the $2^{n_0}$ possible combinations of basis functions in the library.
 To do so, we propose to define an \emph{information criterion} allowing us to compare these many models, and to search among the possible models the one that maximizes this information criterion.
 Importantly, while AIC provides an unbiased way of comparing two models, it is not appropriate when comparing many models simultaneously.

-\textbf{Failure of AIC.} Indeed, let us consider the case when there exists a true model $\mathcal{B}^* \subset \mathcal{B}_0$ containing $n^*$ functions that perfectly describe the system's dynamics.
-We define the \emph{exact match accuracy} as the ensemble probability that this exact model is recovered by maximizing the chosen information criterion among all models.
-We find that with AIC, even in the limit of long trajectories, this accuracy does not converge to 100\%: more complex models are selected, with superfluous terms, as illustrated in \Fig{fig:Pastis_concept}a-b.
+\textbf{Failure of AIC.} Indeed, let us consider the well-specified case when there exists a true model $\mathcal{B}^* \subset \mathcal{B}_0$ containing $n^*$ functions that perfectly describe the system's dynamics.
+We find that with AIC, even in the limit of long trajectories, this true model is not recovered: more complex models are selected, with superfluous terms, as illustrated in \Fig{fig:Pastis_concept}a-b.
 This reflects a well-known limitation of AIC \cite{lebarbierIntroductionAuCritere2006}: it is not stringent enough to select the minimal or true model.
 To understand this, let us consider models consisting of the exact model plus one superfluous basis function, $\mathcal{B}^*+\{s\}$ for $s\in \mathcal{B}_0 - \mathcal{B}^*$.
-According to Wilks' theorem~\cite{wilksLargeSampleDistributionLikelihood1938}, under regularity conditions and as the observation time $\tau \to \infty$, the difference in the estimated log-likelihood value between $\mathcal{B}^*+\{s\}$ and $\mathcal{B}^*$ asymptotically follows a chi-squared distribution with one degree of freedom:
+According to Wilks' theorem~\cite{wilksLargeSampleDistributionLikelihood1938}, the estimated log-likelihood difference asymptotically follows